liuggio/fastest/README.md

 There were no simple tool available for functional tests.

-Our old codebase run in 30 minutes, now in 13 minutes with 4 CPU.
+Our old codebase run in 30 minutes, now in 7 minutes with 4 Processors.

 ## Features

 1. Functional tests could use a database per processor using the environment variable.
-2. Tests are randomized by default
+2. Tests are randomized by default.
 3. Is not coupled with PhpUnit you could run any command.
 3. Is developed in PHP with no dependencies.
 4. As input you could use a `phpunit.xml.dist` file or use pipe (see below).
+5. Increase Verbosity with -v option.

 ## How

 100% written in PHP, inspired by parallel.

-There's a producer and N. consumers (one per CPU), the Queue has been developed with `PHP msg_*` functions.

 ## Simple usage